Make an image that, when physically printed and bent into a cylinder, looks like a reference image.

 This page is a response to a query on an ImageMagick forum: Stretch the top and bottom of an image.

 The problem is to create an image that, when printed on paper and wrapped on the surface of a horizontal cylindrical pipe, would then, from a distance, look like a reference image.
+For example, if a poster is taped to a cyclindrical lamp post and then photographed, we want a process that will take the photograph as input and make a replica of the original poster as output.
 The output will have the same width as the input reference, but will be taller, with most stretch at the top and bottom, and zero stretch at the centre.

 This is the opposite of a more common problem, which is to make an image of what a cylinder (such as a coffee mug) would look like if a reference image were wrapped around it.